scmacdon/AWSBlog/README.md

 The following list describes the Java files in this package.

-+ **DynamoDBEnhanced** - A Java class that injects data into an Amazon DynamoDB table by using the DynamoDB enchanced client API.
++ **DynamoDBEnhanced** - A Java class that injects data into an Amazon DynamoDB table by using the DynamoDB enhanced client API.
 + **PublishTextSMS** - A Java class that sends a text message.
 + **Greeting** - A Java class that represents the model for the application.
 + **GreetingController** - A Java class that represents the controller for this application.